-We discretize the horizontal axis into $N=10^4$ lattice points, with the total length, in practice, $[-L_-,L_+]$.
+We discretize the horizontal axis into $N=10^4$ lattice points, with the total length $[-L_-,L_+]$.
 We choose $L_+$ sufficiently large (in agreement with the existence of $\beta_{\mathcal M}$ in Eq.~\eqref{eq:transition2walls}) so that our results are independent of $ L_+$.
 The evolution operator $\mathbb W$ in Eq.~\eqref{eq:FP} is then represented as an $N\times N$ matrix.
-The latter is diagonalized using the {\tt scipy.linalg} package optimized to search for the first nonzero eigenvalue $\lambda_2(x)$ and eigenvector $\ell_2(x)$.
-Then $a_2$ is determined according to Eq.~\eqref{eq:defa2} and the transition temperature $\beta_{\mathcal M}$ is then determined from the extremum of $a_2$, if it exists.
-For concreteness, we use a quartic potential of the form $V(x)=(x^2-1)^2-0.2 x$ and a sextic potential of the form $V(x)=(x^2-1)^2(x^2+1)-0.2 x$ (see the End Matter for another potential).
-The results for the transition temperature $\beta_{\mathcal M}$ as a function of $L_-$ for various bath temperatures are shown in Fig.~\ref{fig:betaivsbetaandL}.
+The latter is diagonalized using the {\tt scipy.linalg} package optimized to search for the first nonzero eigenvalue $\lambda_2$ and eigenvector $\ell_2(x)$.
+Then $a_2$ is determined according to Eq.~\eqref{eq:defa2} and the Mpemba temperature $\beta_{\mathcal M}$ is determined from the extremum of $a_2$, if it exists.
+For concreteness, we use a quartic potential of the form $V(x)=(x^2-1)^2-0.2 x$ and a sextic potential of the form $V(x)=(x^2-1)^2(x^2+1)-0.2 x$.
+The results for the Mpemba temperature $\beta_{\mathcal M}$ as a function of $L_-$ for various bath temperatures are shown in Fig.~\ref{fig:betaivsbetaandL}.

 Although the formula in Eq.~\eqref{eq:temperaturetransition} was derived for large $L_-$ and large $\beta$, it is pragmatically valid down to $L_-$ of order unity and up to (pretty warm) bath temperatures comparable to four times the barrier height.
-Note that at very high bath temperature ($\beta=0.05$ in Fig.~\ref{fig:betaivsbetaandL}) the transition temperature lies below the bath temperature, a phenomenon known as the inverse Mpemba effect~\cite{lu2017nonequilibrium}.
-In the End Matter, we show a behavior that is completely similar to that of yet another potential.
+Note that at very high bath temperature ($\beta=0.05$ in Fig.~\ref{fig:betaivsbetaandL}) the Mpemba temperature lies below the bath temperature, a phenomenon known as the inverse Mpemba effect~\cite{lu2017nonequilibrium}.
 We now propose a physical picture rationalizing our findings.

 The starting point of our interpretation is a rewriting of Eq.~\eqref{eq:derivativea2}